Country of origin

 next-generation short-range air-to-air missile intended to replace

-the aging AIM-9 Sidewinder.
+AIM-9 Sidewinder.
 It is currently among the most advanced

 of its class, thanks to its high speed, state-of-art electronics,